Roo4L/myblog/content/posts/Invisible USB Leak on Intel SoC/index.md

 ## So, What is Intel ME?

 Putting it simply, Intel Management Engine (Intel ME) is a piece of software and hardware embedded in Intel SoCs and chipsets in desire to provide special management capabilities (like remote management by Intel AMT) and implement a couple of security techs.
-Essentially, it is a separate processor full-pledged x86 processor on your motherboard or SoC capable of interacting outer world on it's own.
-It powers on during as soon as motherboard is powered and operates even when the CPU is down.
+Essentially, it is a separate full-pledged x86 processor on your motherboard or SoC capable of interacting with outer world on it's own.
+It turns on as soon as motherboard is powered and operates even when the CPU is down.

 ![CSME place in chipset architecture](./_resources/csme_in_southbridge_arch.png)